drew-y/cliffy/README.md

 Cliffy is a simple, powerful utility for making interactive command line interfaces.
 Cliffy can be considered an alternative to vorpal.

+Cliffy is run as a REPL.
+This allows you to accept multiple commands with one running node process.
+Cliffy is NOT an argv parser.

 **Features**:
+- REPL Style interface
 - Simple API
 - Can parse negative numbers
 - Typed parameters